Academic appeals for coursework students

 Sometimes what you are disputing might constitute a non-academic complaint rather than an appeal.
 An academic appeal is a process to challenge an academic decision or a breach in due process in making an academic decision.
 A complaint, on the other hand, is a way to raise an issue with the faculty or the University over matters such as discrimination, harassment or bullying, or about the quality of teaching or assessment.
 For more details about these important differences read our article Appeal or complaint? and our article Making a complaint.

-Stage 1 – Informal resolution
+Stage 1 – informal resolution

-• You have 15 working days to make your appeal – starting from the date of the decision or release of result (working days do not include weekends, public holidays or the University shut-down period).
+• You have 15 working days to lodge your appeal – starting from the date of the decision or release of result (working days do not include weekends, public holidays or the University shut-down period).

 • Some faculties require a written appeal, others arrange a meeting to discuss your concerns.
 Always get the response to your appeal in writing.
 If you have a meeting, ask for the outcome to be emailed to you after your meeting.